w-bonelli/w-bonelli.github.io/_posts/2019-12-4-spirography.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 **TL;DR:** "Lobes" correspond to cycles in the spirograph.
 Each cycle is preceded by a bisection.
-Each bisection entails a small, darkly-shaded "node" near its initial point, and a larger, lightly-shaded "lobe" directly opposite (while resolution holds, that is: patterns tend to recede into more evenly distributed noise for large values of *k* relative to *n*).
+Each bisection entails a small, darkly-shaded "node" near its initial point, and a larger, lightly-shaded "lobe" directly opposite (for small values of *k*, that is: patterns tend to recede into noise then re-emerge in more complex formulations as *k* increases).

 Now my lobes are tired.
 That's it for this post.
 Thanks again to Cody for providing the basis for it.